10 Best Magic Kingdom Counter Service Restaurants

 At this point, we’re not optimistic that Be Our Guest Restaurant will revert to a counter service lunch anytime soon.
 That’s really unfortunate, as most of the alternatives leave something to be desired.
 Even the “good” entries on this list don’t offer something for everyone, so good luck on getting your family to agree on 2 meal locations in Magic Kingdom!

-10. Aunt Polly’s – Tom Sawyer Island – In total, Aunt Polly’s is probably only open for a handful of weeks per year.
+N/A. Aunt Polly’s Tom Sawyer Island – In total, Aunt Polly’s is probably only open for a handful of weeks per year.
 It’s usually open during peak season around Christmas and New Year’s, plus Spring Break, Easter, and other holidays.
-It hasn’t been open at all in the last 2 years, but we expect that to change this Thanksgiving.
+It hasn’t been open at all in the last 2 years, but maybe that’ll change this Thanksgiving?

 Pre-closure, the menu at Aunt Polly’s was limited but superb.
 Its location on Tom Sawyer Island is a nice respite from the crowds–a blissful escape when Magic Kingdom is at its most bonkers, crowd-wise.
 We recommend going out of your way to seek it out.
 The overall experience is way better than the #10 ranking might suggest–it’s only this low because 95% of you won’t even have a chance to experience it.